-APHSA’s National Health and Human Services (HHS) Summit examines key issues and innovations happening in the HHS community.
-This year’s conference, taking place May 19-22 in Arlington, Virginia, hosts sessions relating to policy and practice solutions for children, family, and community well-being.
+APHSA’s National Health and Human Services (HHS) Summit looks at issues and innovations in the HHS community.
+This year’s conference, May 19-22 in Arlington, Virginia, hosts sessions relating to policy and practice solutions for children, family, and community well-being.

 Of particular interest to us this year are breakout sessions on the following topics:

 In preparation, we decided to dig up additional info on these topics and presenters.

 The Office of Child Support Enforcement (OCSE) estimates that $10 billion in child support is not collected annually, CBS News reports.

 The challenge is that the majority of separated couples do not have a custodial order governing who will pay for the kids, according to the Census Bureau.
 Less than half of custodial parents, 45.6 percent, receive full child support payments, and some of these families fall into poverty as a result.

 The Title IV-D program requires that states set up systems to ensure child support is paid.
 However, many of the systems do not encourage easy compliance.
 When parents default, the worst is assumed and enforcements and punishments are instated, while it may be that the parent was not able to figure out the actions required of them.